spiral/docs/http/cookies.md

 Note, if cookie value is invalid and can't be decrypted it will be set to NULL and not available to the application.

 ## Write Cookie
-Since all of cookie values must be encrypted or signed you must use proper method to them.
-Use `Spiral\Cookies\CookieQuery`.
+Since all of cookie values must be encrypted or signed you must use proper way to write them.
+Use context specific object `Spiral\Cookies\CookieQuery`.

 ```php
 public function index(CookieQuery $cookies)